 The Army Testing Center is home of testing services, to include both academic testing and Army personnel testing.
 Testing is done on an appointment basis and can be scheduled over the phone or in person.
 Some tests are scheduled regularly on specific dates.
 Testing services are mainly available for Soldiers; however, they can be made available for Family Members and Civilians.

-Academic testing offered at the Testing Center includes DANTES exams: TABE (The Adult Basic Education) test, PearsonVue (Professional Certification), and others.
-The Army Personnel Test (APT) that are available are: SIFT - Selection Instrument for Flight Training, AFCT - Armed Forces Classification Test, DLAB - Defense Language Aptitude Battery, DLPT - Defense Language Proficiency Test (call 706-545-8306 for current language options), and an OPI - Oral Proficiency Interview.
+Army Personnel Testing (APT) offered at the Testing Center includes: TABE (The Adult Basic Education) tests, SIFT - Selection Instrument for Flight Training, AFCT - Armed Forces Classification Test, DLAB - Defense Language Aptitude Battery, DLPT - Defense Language Proficiency Test (call 706-545-8306 for current language options), and OPI - Oral Proficiency Interviews.
+For more information about APT, contact the Testing Center at 706-545-8306.

 All Transitioning Soldiers and Family members who are planning to attend college or trade school upon departing from military service are highly encouraged to attend the two-day Higher Education Track class conducted at the Soldier for Life Center, Bldg 9230.
 The course covers valuable detailed information regarding career and degree choices, college selection factors, understanding all funding options and the college admission process.
 Please call 706-545-1681 for more info.